 4) Wait for the sun to shine

 Our filming happened a bit too early (a week or so) for really capturing the beauty of Aizu’s autumn leaves on camera.
 But even so, the leaves (and the rest of the scenery) looked so much more vibrant and beautiful when the sun was shining on them.
-It might be an obvious time, but waiting for the sun to peak out behind clouds before snapping your shots will definitely reward you!
+It might be an obvious thing, but waiting for the sun to peak out from behind the clouds before snapping your shots will improve your photos!

 5) Get there early!

 For an example itinerary of how to plan your trip to the Tadami Line Viewpoint, click here!

 See below for my other blogs about the Tadami Line Viewpoint:

 - JR Tadami Line – Timetable & Travel Info

 - Tadami Line: 5 Sights You Shouldn’t Miss

 - Guide to Visiting the Famous Tadami River Bridge Viewpoint